Fiddlehead: Indian cuisine

 In the Indian subcontinent, it is found in the Himalayan states of North and Northeast India.
 In the state of Tripura, it is known as muikhonchok in the Kokborok language.
 As part of the Tripuri cuisine; fiddlehead fern is prepared by stir frying as bhaja served as a side dish.
 In Manipur it is known as 'Chekoh' in the local Thadou language.
 It is usually eaten stir fried with chicken, eggs, prawns or other proteins.

 In Mandi (Himachal Pradesh) it is called Lingad and used for vegetable pickling.
 In the Kullu Valley in Himachal Pradesh, it is known locally as lingri and is used to make a pickle lingri ka achaar.
 In the Kangra Valley it is called lungdu in the Kangri dialect and is eaten as a vegetable.
 In Chamba it is known as "kasrod".

 In Kumaon division of Uttarakhand, it is called limbra.
-In Garhwal division of Uttarakhand, it is called languda and eaten as a vegetable.
+In Garhwal division of Uttarakhand, it is called linguda(लिंगुड़ा) and eaten as a vegetable.
 In Darjeeling and Sikkim regions, it is called niyuro (नियुरो) and is common as a vegetable side dish, often mixed with local cheese and sometimes pickled.
 In Southern regions of West Bengal it is known as dheki shaak or dheki shaag.

 In Assam, it is known as dhekia xak (ঢেকীয়া শাক); there it is a popular side dish.
 In the area of Jammu in Jammu and Kashmir, it's known as kasrod (कसरोड).
 The most famous Dogra dish is kasrod ka achaar (fiddlehead fern pickle).
 In Poonch, it is known as 'Kandor'(कंडोर) in local language.
 In Kishtwar, it is known as ted (टेड) in the local language Kishtwari.
 It is also cooked as a dry vegetable side dish to be eaten with rotis or parathas.
 In Ramban district of Jammu and Kashmir, it is called "DheeD" in Khah language.